His Divine Grace A.C.Bhaktivedanta Swami Prabhupada

 What are the opposing elements to the spreading of Krsna consciousness movement at the moment?
 Corrupted managers, bogus gurus, hypocritical pretenders, politicians and mental speculators- the list is endless, but they can be all put under one unifying category, which can be understood from Srila Prabhupada's pranam mantra:

 “Our respectful obeisances are unto you, O spiritual master, servant of Sarasvatī Gosvāmī.
 You are kindly preaching the message of Lord Caitanyadeva and delivering the Western countries, which are filled with impersonalism and voidism.”

 This is the sum and substance of Srila Prabhupada's mission -to defeat the philosophy of impersonalism and voidism and establish the sublime philosophy of acintya abheda-bheda tattva of Lord Sri Caitanya Mahaprabhu.
 It is just like watering the root of a tree.
-If we are able to defeat the philosophy of impersonalism and voidism, then all other problems that face our movement will be understood in their proper perspective.
+If we are able to defeat the philosophy of impersonalism and voidism, then everything else will fit into place along with minor issues.

 “The last illusion, the last snare of māyā to trap the living entity, is the proposition that he is God.
 The living entity thinks that he is no longer a conditioned soul, but God.
 He is so unintelligent that he does not think that if he were God, then how could he be in doubt?
 That he does not consider.
 So that is the last snare of illusion.”

 Bg.
 18.73 purport

 Blind man thinks everyone else is blind.
 Mayavadis because they are conditioned therefore think that when Krsna comes into this world, He becomes subjected to the laws of material nature just like they do.
 The reality is however different.
 It is the conditioned soul’s vision of Krsna which is illusory, not Krsna Himself.